-It is vitally important for your long-term well-being to visit a rheumatologist very soon after your arthritis is diagnosed.
+It is vitally important for your long-term well-being to visit a rheumatologist for proper diagnosis and a treatment plan.
 The sooner intervention is started, the sooner the active disease can be slowed down.

 Ask the Australian Rheumatology Association on (02) 9256 5458 or visit www.rheumatology.org.au.
 They have lists of practising rheumatologists in each state and can provide contact numbers.
 You can also search by name, suburb, area of special interest and even a number of international locations such as the UK and US.